 In addition to the ability to watch content, review metadata, and add custom metadata, the Preview player allows users to create a clip from a selected range of a source file.
 This is referred to as Ci's Smart Clipping feature.

 In order to do this, a user should click on the scissors icon in the bottom-right corner of the Preview player after starting playback.
 In order to use this feature in Catalog, Catalog users must have appropriate permissions to create a clip (Collaborator or above).

 Figure 1: The scissors icon location

-Upon the click, a pair of handles will appear on the filmstrip.
+Upon the click, the Smart Clipping modal will open and a pair of handles will appear on the filmstrip.
 By dragging the handles to left or right (or using the respective icons), a user can set a start and end timestamps of a clip, called mark in and mark out respectively:

 Figure 2: Drag the handles to set the clip's start and end timestamps